 Our surgeons are accomplished researchers who are at the forefront of the latest surgical and medical innovations.

 Designated National Pancreas Foundation Center

-Meet our expert team of physicians in the Division of General and Gastrointestinal Surgery at Massachusetts General Hospital.
+Meet our expert team of physicians in the Pancreas & Biliary Surgery program at Mass General.

 - Trauma, Emergency Surgery and Surgical Critical Care